Posted on: September 25, 2025

 While OSHA and USACE health and safety standards share many similarities, EM 385 regulations are notably more strict, especially regarding planning, documentation, inspections, and safety management.
 Military operations, equipment, and systems, including military aircraft, missiles, artillery, tanks, and tactical vehicles, are exempt from OSHA standards and thereby fall under EM 385.

-All private sector construction workers must complete OSHA training, but private contractors who win federal bids and members of USACE must have EM 385-1-1 certification.
+All private sector construction workers must complete OSHA training, but private contractors who win federal bids and members of USACE must have EM 385-1-1 training.
 Some construction workers in the private sector could require both kinds of training.

 Technical criteria in some areas are exactly the same as those in EM385 and OSHA's 29 CFR 1926.
 This includes plumb, level, planked scaffolds, flexible electrical wires approved for harsh service usage, guarding moving equipment and machinery, and personal protective equipment.